 As an example, let’s say you have a credit card balance of $10,000.
 Let’s say you are paying the average thirteen percent interest rate on the card.

 You only make the minimum payment each month, which equals two percent of the balance.
 In this scenario, it will take you 29 years and 5 months to pay off that card, and you’ll pay over $11,000 in interest.

 Ouch.
 That’s a lot of money and a really long time to be paying on a credit card.

 So, if you are carrying high interest rate credit card debt, make a plan to pay it off fast.

 Then you can start using that money you were using for your credit card payments to start growing your wealth and working toward financial freedom.

-There are many ways you can turn a $1,000 nest egg into a whole lot more money by choosing a wise and calculated risk investment.
+There are many ways you can turn a $1,000 into a whole lot more money by choosing a wise and calculated investment.

-Start growing your wealth by deciding which one (or more) of these investment options best suits your investment knowledge and your risk tolerance level.
+Start growing your wealth by deciding which one (or more) of these investment options best suits your investment knowledge and your risk tolerance.

 Sooner than you think, you’ll see that nest egg grow into a lot more money if you choose the right investment option.